Command Location: View Menu / Keyboard

 The On Screen Piano Keyboard works in a similar way to the other standard Windows toolbars found in MidiIllustrator, but unlike most toolbars it can also be sized dynamically even when it is ‘docked’.

 The keyboard can be docked or floated.
 When MidiIllustrator first starts the keyboard is docked at the bottom of the screen.
 As you resize the program's main window the keyboard width and height change by proportion to the main window size.
-MidiIllustrator will always try to make the best use of space when displaying the keyboard and its proportions will always be kept under control.
+MidiIllustrator will always try to make the best use of space when displaying the keyboard and its proportions will always be managed automatically.

 You can use the title bar (on the top of the keyboard) to drag the keyboard to the top or bottom of the program window.
 When docked, MidiIllustrator will resize the keyboard in the context of the main window and other moveable windows such as the List Bar.